-What if the director of the company has used the BBL to repay all unsecured creditors (including themselves) and left the company with only the BBL?
+Additionally, what if the director of the company has used the BBL to repay all unsecured creditors (including themselves) and left the company with only the BBL?

 Is there a potential preference claim, i.e. the company has preferred its other unsecured creditors over the bank?
 IPs will need to keep a close eye on this, but will also need to consider the cost and risks of making such claims, and the ability of the directors to repay the monies.

 Company accountants and advisors will need to be very careful with the advice that they provide to their clients if the business was in difficulty prior to lockdown, as simply having a BBL could land the directors in hot water.